sonic-net/SONiC/doc/mclag/MCLAG_Enhancements_HLD.md

 - In the current implementation, MAC addresses learned in the control plane from the MCLAG peer are installed as dynamic entries.
 Therefore, if no local traffic from these MAC addresses is seen for the ageing period then they will age out, causing a notification back to ICCPd.
 However if the mac is learned from peer then it will immediately re-program MAC .
 The result is transient flooding for the MAC and some unnecessary control plane overhead.
 - When the local MCLAG node learns the MAC addresses from peer MCLAG node the type of the MAC set as dynamic.
 For the remote MAC addresses learned via ICCP if no traffic received on local MCLAG interface MAC addresses get age out from HW.
 ICCPd process the age notifications as the MAC address is peer learned re-installs MAC address back to HW.
 Transient traffic flooding can occur during remote MAC re-installation.
 - The process of remote MAC aging and re-installation is repetitive causing un-necessary messaging between modules and processing.
 - To suppress the unwanted MAC age events, the new implementation programs remote MAC addresses with aging disabled.
-For the MAC address learned from ICCPd, FdbOrch to set new SAI attribute SAI_FDB_ENTRY_TYPE_STATIC_MACMOVE while programming, which causes SAI to not age out the MAC, but allows it to move.
+For the MAC address learned from ICCPd, FdbOrch to set new SAI attribute SAI_FDB_ENTRY_ATTR_ALLOW_MAC_MOVE while programming, which causes SAI to not age out the MAC, but allows it to move.

 ### 2.1.7 Performance improvements